DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/service.md

 Normal service has a DNS record when resolved, it returns the ClusterIP.

-### Endpoint
+### Endpoint and EndpointSlice

 It bridges the gap between service and pod so that service knows the routes (Pod IPs) the traffic needs to go.
 It's created under the hood when specifying `selector` in service.
+All backing pods for service are registered under one Endpoint resource.
 But there is cases where you want to create a custom endpoint.
 For example, you want to access external resources those sitting outside of the cluster: TOUPDATE

 ```
 kind: Endpoints